traefik/hub/WALKTHROUGH.md

 ## Deploy Kubernetes

-In this tutorial, one can use [k3d](https://k3d.io/).
-Alternatives like [kind](https://kind.sigs.k8s.io), cloud providers, or others can also be used.
+For this tutorial, we deploy Traefik Hub API Gateway on a [k3d](https://k3d.io/) cluster.
+It's possible to use alternatives such as [kind](https://kind.sigs.k8s.io), cloud providers, and others.

 First, clone this GitHub repository: